Gettysburg Regional Airport

-Gettysburg Regional Airport (IATA: GTY, FAA LID: W05), formerly known as the Gettysburg Airport and Travel Center and as Doersom Airport, is a general aviation airport located two miles (4 km) west of the Gettysburg, in Adams County, Pennsylvania.
+Gettysburg Regional Airport (IATA: GTY, FAA LID: W05), formerly known as the Gettysburg Airport and Travel Center and as Doersom Airport, is a general aviation airport located two miles (4 km) west of the Gettysburg, in Cumberland Township, Adams County, Pennsylvania.
 The airport is situated approximately 38 mi south of Harrisburg.

 The airport opened in 1926 and had been a privately operated general aviation service airport.
 It is located on roughly 47 acre in Cumberland Township, Pennsylvania.
 On August 25, 2006, the Susquehanna Area Regional Airport Authority acquired the airport and changed its official name.

 Facilities

 Gettysburg Regional Airport has one runway: